con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	so sor] em.; so so NyiGyu

 Unwavering, completely pure in nature,
-Holding the true Buddha's awakening,
+Grasping the wakefulness of perfect buddhas,
-Being the direct perception of all buddhas,
+The direct realization of all buddhas,
-He is the flame of wisdom, most luminous; (118)
+He is the flame of wisdom, luminous; (118)

 This concludes forty two verses showing the wisdom of discernment.

 ## 9. The wisdom of equality